 Moldova v G

-Involved in defending Russian banker accused of theft offences arising from politically motivated allegations.
+Involved in defending Russian banker accused of attempted murder arising from politically motivated allegations.

 C v Germany

 Leading High Court case setting down guidance on the application of s12A of the Extradition Act 2003.